nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 Ok, relax.
 Take a deep breath.
 Now, listen (read) to me: _there is no such language as C/C++_.
 There is the C, there _are_ the C++_s_ and they are _all different languages_.

-You may know one of them, you may know all of them, but saying "C/C++" just doesn't make any sense.
+You may know one of them, you may know all of them, but saying tou know "C/C++" just doesn't make any sense.
 Would you ever write in your résumé that you know, e.g., "C/Objective-C"?
 Or "Java/Kotlin"?
 If your answer is _"of course not, they are different languages!"_, such answer is correct and you should stop writing "C/C++".
 Put a damn comma between two different languages.

-Hold on, I can sense some of you saying
+Hold on, I can sense some of you saying:
 > But in _my_ case it makes sense because...

 The general answer is that it would also make sense to write "C, C++".
 Maybe in your very own case it makes sense...I will address that in the appendix of this article.
 Please, bear with me until the end.

 ### Why this article

-It happened countless times that I saw resumes, curricula, presentation pages and whatnot saying that a particula person knows "C/C++".
+It happened countless times that I saw resumes, curricula, presentation pages and whatnot saying that a person knows "C/C++".
 I can't state for every one of them, but the people I had to deal with in real life, either knew a decent C and a little bit of C++98 or they knew C++98 (maybe C++11) and they were sure they could write C code with little-to-no adjustments.

-The formere where _not_ C++ developers. the latter where _not_ C developers.
-And I will explain why is that so.
+The former were _not_ C++ developers.
+The latter were _not_ C developers.
 It is not a crime to not know a language or to know just a little bit of it.
 But you should at least know what you know and what you do not know.

 ### What does it have to do with videogames?

 Some of the most widespread programming languages in the videogame industry are C++_s_.
 It will help to know at least the main differences and how to distinguish between C and C++_s_.

+I will not cover here such differences (not now!), but at least you will know that they _exists_.

 ### Why are you repeating C++_s_?